konmik/Phlux/README.md

 - Docs? :D

 - STM multithreading support for state changes.
+Race condition analysis.

 - Leverage the new AutoValue plugin [with-](https://github.com/google/auto/issues/294) methods in the example when 2.0.0 will be released.